The Big Goodbye: Plot

 The Enterprise heads to Torona IV to open negotiations with the Jarada, an insect-like race that is unusually strict in matters of protocol.
-After practicing the complex greeting the Jarada require to open negotiations, Captain Jean-Luc Picard (Patrick Stewart) decides to relax with a Dixon Hill story in the holodeck.
+After practicing the complex greeting the Jarada require to open negotiations, Captain Jean-Luc Picard (Patrick Stewart) decides to relax with a Dixon Hill hard-boiled detective story in the holodeck.
 Playing Detective Hill in the holoprogram, Picard takes up the case of Jessica Bradley (Carolyn Allport), who believes that Cyrus Redblock (Lawrence Tierney) is trying to kill her.
 Picard decides to continue the program later and leaves the holodeck to affirm their estimated arrival at Torona IV.
 He invites Dr. Beverly Crusher (Gates McFadden) and visiting historian Dr. Whalen (David Selburg) to join him in the holodeck.
 While Crusher is still preparing, Picard and Whalen are ready to enter the holodeck when Lt.
 Cdr.
 Data (Brent Spiner) arrives, having overheard Picard's invitation.
 Entering the holodeck, the three discover that Jessica has been murdered in Picard's absence.
 As Picard explains that he saw Jessica at his office the day before, Lt.
 Bell (William Boyett) brings Picard into the police station for questioning as a suspect in her murder.
 Meanwhile, the Enterprise is scanned from a distance by the Jarada, causing a power surge in the holodeck external controls.
 Dr. Crusher later enters the holodeck, first experiencing a momentary glitch with the holodeck doors, and joins her friends at the police station.